katiemarriner/the-state-of-housing/README.md

 - [X] Working search bar
 - [X] Reconcile new Connecticut county-equivalents to counties
 - [X] 12-month moving average for median home prices
-- [ ] Comparison with national average metrics
+- [ ] Comparison with national average metrics on county pages
 - [ ] Comparison with state-level metrics
 - [ ] Table inside each county page that shows counties in the state and counties with similar populations
 - [X] Chart for inventory (YoY with 12-month moving average)